Abdallah Isaaq Deerow

 Abdallah Deerow Isaaq (Cabdalle Deeroow Isaaq, عبد الله اسحاق ديرو; 1950 – 2006), sometimes Abdullah Deerow Isaq, was a Somali politician.
 He served as the first Speaker of Parliament in the Transitional National Government of Somalia from 2000 to 2003, and was later the Minister of Constitutional and Federal Affairs in the Transitional Federal Government.
 He was assassinated in July 2006.

 Political career

-Deerow is a member of the Rahaweyn clan and was a representative of that clan at the 2000 Somalia National Peace Conference (the Djibouti Conference).
+Deerow was a member of the Rahaweyn clan and was a representative of that clan at the 2000 Somalia National Peace Conference (the Djibouti Conference).
 He was elected as the Speaker of the parliament in the Transitional National Government (TNG) on August 20, 2000.
 As speaker, he presided over the election of Abdiqasim Salad Hassan as TNG President at the Djibouti Conference.

 In August 2003, Deerow was dismissed as Speaker of the parliamentary assembly, a decision which he maintained was illegitimate because the TNG's mandate had already ended earlier in the month.
 In 2004, he was named Minister of Constitutional and Federal Affairs in the TNG's successor, the Transitional Federal Government (TFG), by President Abdullahi Yusuf Ahmed.